In this guide we’ll take a look at the best electric lawn mowers.

 If you try to go in too short too quickly, you’ll likely overwhelm your mower.
 This can cause it to cut out, or result in the battery running down quickly (if it’s a battery-powered mower, of course!).

 If you’re after very short, pristine-looking grass, a cutting height of around 20 mm is generally ideal.
 Most mowers go down to this height, but just keep an eye out as a few models have a minimum cutting height of 30 mm instead.

 Electric mowers should be both comfortable and easy to use.

-This is partly dictated by weight – a lightweight mower will be easier to take in and out of storage.
-Bear in mind that mowers are only power assisted when they’re switched on, so any other moving that needs to be done
+This is partly dictated by weight.
+For example, a lightweight mower will be easier to take in and out of storage.
+It will also be easier to push, if the mower isn’t power-assisted.

 Most lawn mowers have a battery life of around 30 minutes.
 This will depend somewhat on a few factors.
 For example, if you’re trying to cut through thick weeds or nettles, or cut long grass short, the mower will have to work harder and the battery won’t last as long.